J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

   </tr>
 </table>

 We are using the stack so we will have to construct this command in reverse order.
-Another important attribute of the 64-bit architecture is that it is little-endian which basically means it will retrieve objects in reverse order.
-This effectively means that if we want to pass /bin//sh (we add a / to make it a nice 8 bytes, this has no affect on how the OS interprets it), then we need to pass it as hs//nib/ and in hex format.
+Remember that if we want to pass /bin//sh (we add a / to make it a nice 8 bytes, this has no affect on how the OS interprets it), then we need to pass it as hs//nib/ and in hex format.
 We can easily use python for this once again though.

 ```python
 shell = '/bin//sh'